anefzaoui/rocketchat-emoji-bulk-upload/readme.md

 *   Command-line interface for user input
 *   Automatic download and upload of custom emoji images
 *   Bulk import support
+*   Support for `.env` file to store server URL and admin credentials

 Requirements
 ------------